-Lets Manipulate Structured Data with the Help of Spark SQL
+Lets Manipulate Structured Data With The Help of

 Spark offers a faster as well as universal data processing stage.
 Spark let you run program up to 100 x quicker in reminiscence, or else 10 x faster on floppy, than Hadoop.
 Previous year, Spark took over Hadoop by carrying out the 100 Tera Byte Daytona GraySort competitions 3 x faster on one tenth the figure of machine and this as well became the greatest open source engine for sorting a peta byte.